Download

+Symbols that indicate downloading are commonly shown as an arrow pointing down at a drive, tray, or line.

 In computer networks, download means to receive data from a remote system, typically a server such as a web server, an FTP server, an email server, or other similar systems.
-This contrasts with uploading, where data is sent to a remote server.
+This contrasts with uploading, where data is sent to a remote system.

 A download is a file offered for downloading or that has been downloaded, or the process of receiving such a file.

 Definition

 Download data is sent downstream to an end-user, upstream from the provider.
 ISP = internet service provider.

 Downloading generally transfers entire files for local storage and later use, as contrasted with streaming, where the data is used nearly immediately while the transmission is still in progress and may not be stored long-term.
 Websites that offer streaming media or media displayed in-browser, such as YouTube, increasingly place restrictions on the ability of users to save these materials to their computers after they have been received.

 Downloading on computer networks involves retrieving data from a remote system, like a web server, FTP server, or email server, unlike uploading, where data is sent to a remote server.
 A download can refer to a file made available for retrieval or one that has been received, encompassing the entire process of obtaining such a file.

 Downloading is not the same as data transfer; moving or copying data between two storage devices would be data transfer, but receiving data from the Internet or BBS is downloading.